MarioCarrilloA/basic-examples/README.md

 - python3
 - Makefiles

-These small collection is very basic and the objetive is to get started to develop basic scripts and programs.
+This small collection is very basic and the objetive is to give an overview about the tool or language using basic scripts and programs as examples.

 ## Links